mysociety/fixmystreet/running/admin_manual.md

   <dd>
     <p>
-      Alerts are sent as emails: there's an unsubscribe link at the foot of each one, so it's a matter of just pointing this out politely.
+      Alerts are sent as emails: there's an unsubscribe link at the foot of each one, so usually you just need to point this out politely.
       <!-- TODO should be able to unsubscribe them in the admin -->
     </p>
   </dd>